worthpointlabs/terratest/examples/terraform-azure-example/README.md

 )
 ```

-In this case, the dependency for the **azure-sdk-for-go** needs to match what's used in the Go source test.
+In this case, the dependency for the **azure-sdk-for-go** (`github.com/Azure/azure-sdk-for-go v40.6.0+incompatible // indirect`) needs to match what's used in the Go source test.

 We should update go.mod to use the appropriate azure-sdk-for-go:

 ```go
 module terratest-module